 Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 1 Public Hearing Non- targeted/broad community The first public hearing was held on Thursday, February 20 at the Minnesota Department of Human Services in Saint Paul, Minnesota.
 1 attendee participated with no comments made.
 The second public hearing was held on Tuesday, May 5, which was conducted via-online web conferencing due to the COVID-19 pandemic.
-3 attendees participated with comments made with no changes to the The bulk of the first public hearing discussion were resources and support for Care Providers of MN regarding workers, many of whom are on the lower end of the wage-scale, have access to affordable housing in the communities where they serve seniors and to have adequate affordable housing options for the growing number of seniors in general.
-As the demographics shift in Minnesota and there are more people over the age of 65 and less people in the 18-64 arworking age No specific requests for changes were brought forth during this discussion.
+3 attendees participated with comments made with no changes to the contact of the comments made with no changes to the contact of the contact of the comments made with no changes to the contact of the comments made with no changes to the contact of the contact of the comments made with no changes to the contact of the contac The bulk of the first public hearing discussion were resources and support for Care Providers of MN regarding workers, many of whom are on the lower end of the wage-scale, have access to affordable housing in the communities where they serve seniors and to have adequate affordable housing options for the growing number of seniors in general.
+As the demographics shift in Minnesota and there are more people over the age of 65 and less people in the 18-64 anworking age No specific requests for changes were brought forth during this discussion.
 OMB Control No : 2506-0117 (exp.
-06/30/2018) Annual Action Plans See unique 2020 appendices for more information. category, the associations ability to provide services will be critically 1/
+09/30/2021 Annual Action Plans See unique 2020 appendices for more information. category, the associations ability to provide services will be critically